Lundalogik/addon-opened-by/README.md

 ```
 You can change the message through the localize posts that are related to the OpenedBy package.

-If on premise, to clean up OpenedBy records that have accidentally been left behind (ex. if Lime crashes), add the ```csp_clear_opened_by``` stored procedure under /sql folder, and add a job that runs it in the SQL Server Agent.
+If on premise, to clean up OpenedBy records that have accidentally been left behind (ex. if Lime crashes), add the ```csp_addon_openedby_clear_opened_by``` stored procedure under /sql folder, and add a job that runs it in the SQL Server Agent.
 Schedule it to run nightly.
 There is an example also under /sql folder.
 Enter needed changes:

 * ```<ENTER NAME OF AGENT JOB HERE>```
 * ```<USER RUNNING THE JOB>```